Introduction

 Dr. Peter Kilpatrick, University President

 Catholic University aims to provide a vibrant, challenging, and uplifting collegiate experience for students and the greater Catholic University community.
-Over the past five years, the Office of Campus Sustainability — in partnership with the Offices of Facilities Planning and Design Management, Facilities Maintenance and Operations, and Capital Project Management — and others across campus have accomplished a variety of sustainable infrastructure projects.
+Over the past six years, the Office of Campus Sustainability — in partnership with the Offices of Facilities Planning and Design Management, Facilities Maintenance and Operations, and Capital Project Management — and others across campus have accomplished a variety of sustainable infrastructure projects.

 Key achievements include:

-• Completing construction of the West Campus Solar Array, 2024.
+- Completing construction of the West Campus Solar Array, 2024.

-• Achieving LEED Gold certification for the Conway School of Nursing, 2024.
+- Achieving LEED Gold certification for the Conway School of Nursing, 2024.

-• Pursuing WELL certification for the Conway School of Nursing Building, ongoing.
+- Pursuing WELL certification for the Conway School of Nursing Building, ongoing.

-• Achieving LEED Silver certification for Garvey Hall, 2023.
+- Achieving LEED Silver certification for Garvey Hall, 2023.

-• Installing new stormwater management devices at Garvey Hall, the West Campus Solar Array, the Welcome Plaza, and the Conway School of Nursing Building, 2023–2024.
+- Installing new stormwater management devices at Garvey Hall, the West Campus Solar Array, the Welcome Plaza, and the Conway School of Nursing Building, 2023–2024.

-• Instituting a back-of-house compost program for all food waste generated in the campus kitchens, 2023.
+- Instituting a back-of-house compost program for all food waste generated in the campus kitchens, 2023–2026.

-• Introducing battery recycling to campus, 2024.
+- Introducing battery recycling to campus, 2024–2026.

-• Adding over a dozen filtered-water bottle filling stations, 2021–2025.
+- Adding over a dozen filtered-water bottle filling stations, 2021–2026.

-• Planting over 500 trees across campus, 2021–2025.
+- Planting over 500 trees across campus, 2021–2026.

 West Campus Solar Array

 Catholic University's West Campus Solar Array is a unique public and private partnership to build the largest community solar facility in the District of Columbia and greater DMV region.
 The 6 MW array provides locally generated, renewable energy in support of the District's renewable energy goals.
-It also supports learning and research opportunities for students and creates a healthy, local ecosystem.
+It also supports learning and research opportunities for students and creates a healthy local ecosystem. -

 The Conway School of Nursing Building